 - Profile: dark red and yellow fruits, chocolate

 - Roasted by: Wildkaffee

 From bean to bottle

 As with every edition we aim to offer you the utmost transparency along the coffee value change.
 Or as we like to call it: Traceability from Bean 2 Bottle.
 Read on and find out where the coffee comes from and why it tastes the way it does.

+This is only the second batch we brewed from this origin.
 Brazil is the worlds largest producer of coffee and is currently growing a third of the worlds coffee.
 Quite astounding that this edition is our first encounter with this origin.
 Brazils coffee production is the most advanced and they follow a industrial approach where quantity goes over quality.
 However, in the last years specialty coffee has gained momentum and there are more and more farmers who dedicate themselves to producing high-end coffees.
 The Andrade bros are one them.

 FARMER: Ismael Andrade – Andrade Bros